thefrontside/effection/.changeset/clever-badgers-begin.md

 "@effection/node": major
 ---

-Let spawn shell be set, but default to process.env.shell which is a good default for Windows along with windowsHide.
+Remove shell default and only force detached as that is a requirement.